 This case is an example of how an attorney with trial experience can use court rules and procedures to expedite a trial, so that the client can receive full compensation sooner.
 There are several kinds of motions that can result in certain claims or defenses being dismissed, which will shorten the portion of trial dedicated to determining fault, or result in the lawsuit being dismissed altogether.
 Under New York law, there are a number of procedural options available to injured plaintiffs in lawsuits based on injury accidents that will result in the defendant being declared liable without going through an extended fact-finding phase, where that liability is obvious and the at-fault party has no substantial defense for their actions.
 In this case, the at-fault driver broke the law against changing lanes when it was not safe to do so, which resulted in the exact sort of harm the law was designed to prevent, and had no good or defensible reason for doing so.
 Additionally, there was no evidence that the injured driver did anything negligent or illegal that contributed to the accident or her injuries, making it a clear case for the swerving driver’s liability.

-If you have been hurt in a car or truck accident in New York, contact Hudson Valley’s experienced and trial-ready personal injury and car accident attorneys at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, in Kingston at 845-331-4100, or Marlboro at 845-236-4411.
+If you have been hurt in a car or truck accident in New York, contact Kingston’s experienced and trial-ready attorney for auto accidents at Rusk Wadlin Heppner & Martuscello for a free consultation on your claims, in Kingston at 845-331-4100, or Marlboro at 845-236-4411.